skyformat99/lora_device_lib/wrappers/arduino/output/arduino_ldl/readme.md

 More [examples](examples).

+## Limitations

+- still using a randomised devNonce which won't work well on LoRaWAN 1.1 servers (stick to 1.0)

 ## Hints

 - debug information is only printed if you configure your sketch to do it via the ArduinoLDL.onEvent() callback (see "*_debug_node" examples for how)